3 Famous Investors and Their Lessons for Beginners

-Five Famous Investors and Their Lessons
+Famous Investors and Their Lessons

 |“The intelligent investor is a realist who sells to optimists and buys from pessimists.”|

 Between the years of 1936 - 1956 Graham achieved an average annual return of around 20%.
 His greatest success was the acquisition of a 50% stake in the Government Employees Insurance Company (GEICO) for $712,000 through his Graham-Newman Partnership in 1948.
 By 1972 this position was worth $400 million.

-What Can We Learn From Benjamin Graham
+What Can We Learn from Benjamin Graham?

 Benjamin Graham’s philosophy and approach to investing spawned many other great investors who followed in his footsteps.
 During his time at Columbia University, he taught, inspired and later employed the next person on our list of famous investors.

-Free Trading Webinars With Admiral Markets
+Free Trading Webinars with Admirals

 If you are interested in learning more about online trading and investing, why not sign up for one of our webinars?
-These live sessions are hosted by professional traders three times a week and are absolutely free to join!
+These live sessions are hosted by experienced traders three times a week and are absolutely free to join!
 Click the banner below to register today:

 |“It's far better to buy a wonderful company at a fair price than a fair company at a wonderful price.”|

-He soon expanded the company into insurance and other investments and today Berkshire Hathaway owns many companies in their entirety, including GEICO, as well as significant minority holdings in other public companies, including Kraft Heinz Company (26.7%), American Express (17.6%), the Coca-Cola Company (9.32%) and Bank of America (11.65%).
+He soon expanded the company into insurance and other investments and, today, Berkshire Hathaway owns many companies in their entirety, including GEICO, as well as significant minority holdings in other public companies, such as Kraft Heinz Company (26.7%), American Express (18.8%), the Coca-Cola Company (9.32%) and Bank of America (11.9%).

 One of Buffett’s many famous quotes is “be fearful when others are greedy, and greedy when others are fearful.”
-This illustrates two aspects of his philosophy.
+This illustrates two aspects of his investing philosophy.

-What Can We Learn From Warren Buffett
+What Can We Learn from Warren Buffett?

-Similar lessons can be drawn from Buffett as Graham, with both highly valuing exhaustive research before any investment.
+Similar lessons can be drawn from Buffett as Graham, with both valuing exhaustive research before any investment.

 Furthermore, Buffett is famous for staying within his self-described “circle of competence”.
 In other words, he sticks to what he knows and does not invest in companies which he does not understand well, having once quipped: “Risk comes from not knowing what you're doing”.

-|“I’m only rich because I know when I’m wrong” - George Soros
+|“I’m only rich because I know when I’m wrong”|

 The next on our list of famous investors, is another name which is likely to be familiar to most, the legendary hedge fund manager George Soros.

 In 1970, Soros founded Soros Fund Management, advising the Quantum Fund which achieved an average annual return of 30% between 1970 and 2000.

-On 17 September 1992, dubbed ‘Black Wednesday’, the pound fell 15% against the mark.
+On 17 September 1992, the pound fell 15% against the mark.
 Soros’ short position earned him an estimated $1 billion and the nickname “the man who broke the Bank of England”.

-Whereas Warren Buffett’s analysis is driven by the fundamentals of individual companies, Soros’ approach is driven by ‘macro’ factors; by the performance of whole sectors or entire economies.
+Whereas Warren Buffett’s analysis is driven by the fundamentals of individual companies, Soros’ approach is driven by ‘macro’ factors, by the performance of whole sectors or entire economies.
 As such, his investments tend to be made into currencies, commodities or bonds.

+Furthermore, whereas traditional economists believe in “rational markets” and “fair” asset prices, Soros’ investment philosophy is based on something he named reflexivity.
 He believes that (a) individual investments are made by fallible humans and that (b) every investment affects the psychology of other investors and entire markets.